sakan811/Find-the-Best-Place-to-Stay-with-Price-per-Review/README.md

 1. Install Docker Desktop
    - [Click here](https://www.docker.com/products/docker-desktop) to download **Docker Desktop**.
    - Follow the instructions on the website to install it on your computer.
-2. Download Docker Compose File
-   - Download the [docker-compose.yml](docker-compose.yml) file from this repository.
-   - Place the file in the directory of your choice.
-3. Download `.env.example` File
-   - Download the [.env.example](.env.example) file from this repository.
-   - Place the file in the same directory with Docker Compose file.
-   - After download, make sure that the filename is still `.env.example`
-4. Download the executable file inside [get_auth_headers_exe](get_auth_headers_exe) folder depend on your OS.
+2. Download the executable file inside [web-app-exe](./web-app-exe/) folder depend on your OS.
    - Windows: [find-place-web-app_windows_amd64.exe](get_auth_headers_exe/find-place-web-app_windows_amd64.exe)
    - MacOS (Intel): [find-place-web-app_darwin_amd64](get_auth_headers_exe/find-place-web-app_darwin_amd64)
    - MacOS (Apple Silicon): [find-place-web-app_darwin_arm64](get_auth_headers_exe/find-place-web-app_darwin_arm64)
-5. Place the file in the same directory as `.env.example` and `docker-compose.yml` files.
+3. Place the file in any directory of your choice.

 ### Step 2: Access the Web App
 1. Make sure that the Docker Desktop is running.